Drill team: Texas

 Dance drill teams evolved from early pep squads and military-style drum and bugle corps that performed in the stands and/or during halftimes at football games.

-Gussie Nell Davis, from Farmersville, Texas, created a pep squad at Greenville High School in Greenville, Texas in 1929.
-The team was called the "Flaming Flashes", and they performed at every football game halftime.
-During Miss Davis' ten years at Greenville, the team evolved from just simple marching, stunts, and holding up letters, to twirling batons, performing basic dance steps, and eventually, with some help from the band director at Port Arthur High School in southeast Texas, becoming a precision drum and bugle corps.
+Gussie Nell Davis, originally from Farmersville, Texas, laid the groundwork for what would eventually become the world famous Kilgore College Rangerettes located in Kilgore, Texas the world‘s first precision drill team when she created the "Flaming Flashes" pep squad at Greenville High School in 1929.
+Starting with simple marches, stunts, and letter formations, Davis led the Flashes to evolve into a dynamic squad, adding twirling batons, basic dance moves, and ultimately becoming a precision drum and bugle corps with help from a band director in Port Arthur, Texas.
+This foundational experience shaped her vision, and in 1940, Davis brought her expertise to Kilgore College, where she created the Rangerettes, the first-ever collegiate drill team.
+The Rangerettes set new standards in precision dance and halftime entertainment, becoming iconic in Texas and beyond, with their influence reaching far beyond high school and college drill teams.

 Kay Teer Crawford, a high school cheerleader in the Rio Grande Valley during the early 1930s, had an idea of forming a team from the girls who were not selected for cheerleader.
 After graduating from college, Kay returned to Edinburg High School to teach physical education and to direct the Sergeanettes in 1936.
 They marched on the field with a "military swing" style, and eventually evolved into an acclaimed precision dance group.
 Crawford is equally noted with Gussie Nell Davis as having started the "drill team" concept, but it was Crawford who later started the national dance competition industry.

 In 1939, the president of Kilgore College, Dean B.E.
 Masters, contacted Gussie Nell Davis about coming to Kilgore, Texas, to start a group that would "be interesting and keep the folks in their seats at half-time."
 They also needed to recruit women to the school since the enrollment was primarily made up of men who were seeking to learn more about the oil business.
 Dr. Masters was not quite sure what he wanted, but he knew he did not want a traditional drum and bugle corps.
 He wanted something new, something that did not yet exist, and left the decisions up to Miss Davis.